Diegocuadros1/Social_media_video_bot/README.md

 If you would like to change the words that are randomly generated, you can change the file called data.txt.
 Every line is a different word that can be translated

 If you would like to change the amount of questions being run, you can change the AMOUNT_OF_QUESTIONS variable at the top of generate_content.py
+- Keep in mind that moviepy concatination is extremely slow, depending on the amount of questions 10 questions could take over an hour

 Run main.py

 A rundown on how the program works
-There are three main files in the program: create_video.py, generate_content.py, and tts.py
+ - There are three main files in the program: create_video.py, generate_content.py, and tts.py

-generate content runs first and creates the functions necessary to generate the trivia content, returning the content in an array with different questions in each array
+ - generate content runs first and creates the functions necessary to generate the trivia content, returning the content in an array with different questions in each array
 When you generate a question, words from data.txt will be randomly selected and chosen as a word.
 Then these words will be translated with the desired language and then placed on a b c d, the word with the matching translation to the word from the question is the right answer

-tts.py creates the functions necessary to create a text to speech from the trivia content that was made previously
+ - tts.py creates the functions necessary to create a text to speech from the trivia content that was made previously

-create_video combines the text to speech, the background video, and gets the questions and combines them all in a video with moviepy.
+ - create_video combines the text to speech, the background video, and gets the questions and combines them all in a video with moviepy.